An Introduction to Marine Recreational Information Program Data

 Revisions

 Preliminary estimates may be revised before they are published as final, and final estimates may be revised if errors are found.
-The direction and magnitude of such revisions cannot be predicted.
 When substantial revisions are made, subscribers to our email service are notified and notes are posted to the MRIP Query Tool and Recreational Fishing Estimate Updates webpage.

 Precision

 Percent standard error, or PSE, is a measure of precision that is published alongside all of our point estimates.
-Estimates should be viewed with increasing caution as PSEs increase beyond 30%.
-Once our Recreational Fishing Survey and Data Standards are fully implemented, the MRIP Query Tool will not include an estimate when its PSE exceeds 50%.
-(A PSE of 50% or above is considered highly imprecise.)
+Estimates should be viewed/used with increasing caution as PSEs increase beyond 30%, and we do not support the use of estimates with PSEs of 50% or above.
+The higher the PSE, the larger the margin of error or uncertainty in the data's accuracy.

 Sample Size